When my wife purchased a new vehicle several years ago, she experienced the puppy dog close in action.

 It shifts a buyer away from approaching the decision logically, and instead, it appeals to their emotions.

 Most people who buy a new car don’t really need one.

 Their existing car might need some repairs, but the cost of the repairs would be far less than buying a new car.

-If you want to use the puppy dog close, ask yourself these three questions.
+If you want to use this type of close in your sales process, ask yourself these six questions.

 What are the ways in which your customer can demo your product or service?
 Are there risks associated that you should address?

-How long would be needed for a demo to have influence on the buyer?
-Would something quick suffice or would a longer-term demo make sense.
+How long would be needed for a demo to have an influence on the buyer?
+Would something quick suffice or would a longer-term demo make sense?
 Typically, the larger the purchase value, the longer the demo should be.

 Are your competitors offering a demo of their product or service?
 If they are, you should be too.
 If they aren’t, offering a demo might set you apart and provide a competitive advantage.

 5. When would the right time be to make my offer?